stechstudio/laravel-storage-connect/docs/dropbox.md

-# Dropbox
+# Setup Dropbox

-Dropbox is the default storage provider and most commonly used.
+If you want to use Dropbox as a storage provider option go through these steps to create a Dropbox App and configure it in your application.

 ## Create your Dropbox app